hyperion-ml/hyperion/egs/sre19-av-v/v0.1/README.md

 ```
 @inproceedings{Villalba2020,
 address = {Tokyo, Japan},
-author = {Villalba, Jes{\'{u}}s and Garcia-Romero, Daniel and Chen, Nanxin and Sell, Gregory and Borgstrom, Jonas and McCree, Alan and {Garcia Perera}, Leibny Paola and Kataria, Saurabh and Nidadavolu, Phani Sankar and Torres-Carrasquiilo, Pedro and Dehak, Najim},
+author = {Villalba, Jes{\'{u}}s and Garcia-Romero, Daniel and Chen, Nanxin and Sell, Gregory and Borgstrom, Jonas and McCree, Alan and {Garcia Perera}, Leibny Paola and Kataria, Saurabh and Nidadavolu, Phani Sankar and Torres-Carrasquillo, Pedro and Dehak, Najim},
 booktitle = {Odyssey 2020 The Speaker and Language Recognition Workshop},
 doi = {10.21437/Odyssey.2020-39},
 month = {nov},